tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

 Verifier, to determine whether the key protection properties satisfy its local security policy.

-The approach described in {{draft-ietf-rats-pkix-key-attestation}} addresses this use case partially by providing attestation of the cryptographic module and associated private key at certificate issuance time, reflecting their state when the certificate is enrolled.
+The approach described in {{!I-D.draft-ietf-rats-pkix-key-attestation}} addresses this use case partially by providing attestation of the cryptographic module and associated private key at certificate issuance time, reflecting their state when the certificate is enrolled.
 This model does not provide guarantees about the